tinacms/tina.io/content/docs/tina-cloud/faq.md

 - [Find us on Discord](https://discord.com/invite/zumN63Ybpf)
 - For business inquiries contact info@tina.io

-## Features Unavailable in Self-Hosted Tina Compared to Tina Cloud
+## Features unavailable in self-hosted Tina compared to Tina Cloud

 When comparing Tina Cloud with self-hosting Tina, there are specific features unique to Tina Cloud.
 These include: